 But Simbe’s main competitor is Bossa Nova Robotics, which recently began testing its shelf-scanning robots and analytic services in 50 Walmart stores across the US.
 Walmart is the world’s largest retailer, so that could prove to be a lucrative partnership for Bossa Nova.
 The Silicon Valley-based company raised a $17.5 million Series B funding round in November 2017, bringing its total amount of funding to $41.7 million.

-Having deployed more than 20,000 robots worldwide, SoftBank has strong infrastructure in place to deploy Tally globally.
+Having deployed more than 20,000 robots worldwide, SoftBank has a strong infrastructure in place to deploy Tally globally.

 “Partnering with industry leader SoftBank Robotics gives us access to robotics deployment expertise and networks that will accelerate our global expansion,” said Bogolea.
 “SBR’s scale and scope of deployments is unmatched in the robotics industry, and we look forward to building a mutually beneficial relationship.”

-Simbe connected with Softbank’s chief strategy officer Steve Carlin through its investor network.
+Simbe Robotics connected with Softbank’s chief strategy officer Steve Carlin through its investor network.
 Carlin has experience in the retail world and understands the value robots can bring to retail operations.

 “What the Simbe team has accomplished is nothing short of remarkable,” said Carlin.
 “Their focus on delivering value to their clients through executional excellence is what makes them a leader in the retail operation and robotics space.
 We are thrilled to be able to help them broaden their reach in the global marketplace.”